A one-dimensional morphoelastic model for burn injuries: sensitivity analysis and a feasibility study: The mathematical model

 \section{The mathematical model}

 For the sake of completeness, we present the model that was also used in some of our earlier studies.
 We model the contraction in burn wounds and scars using partial differential equations that consider the displacement of the dermal layer $({u})$, the displacement velocity of the dermal layer (${v}$), the effective Eulerian strain present in the dermal layer ($\varepsilon$) and the changes in distributions of cells and densities of molecules.
-This morphoelastic continuum hypothesis-based modeling framework comes from \cite{KoppenolThesis}.
-The model follows the assumption from \cite{Ramtani2} and \cite{Ramtani1}, which state that the Young’s modulus of skin depends on the collagen concentration.
+This morphoelastic continuum hypothesis-based modeling framework was introduced by Koppenol \cite{Koppenol2017a}.
+The model follows the assumption from Ramtani \cite{Ramtani1,Ramtani2}, which states that the Young’s modulus of skin depends on the collagen concentration.
 The model incorporates the evolution in the distributions of fibroblasts ($N$) and myofibroblasts ($M$), the concentrations of \emph{signaling molecules} ($c$) such as cytokines, chemokines, and growth factors, and the collagen concentration ($\rho$).
-The one-dimensional differential equations of this framework are